Gulam Noon, Baron Noon: Other interests

 In March 2006 he came to wider notice as one of the businessmen embroiled in the "Cash for Peerages" scandal when it emerged that he had loaned £250,000 to the Labour Party.
-He was given an MBE for services to the food industry in 1994 (under a Conservative government) and knighted in 2002.
+He was made a Member of the Order of the British Empire for services to the food industry in 1994 (under a Conservative government) and knighted in 2002.
 Labour MP Jeremy Corbyn said that awarding knighthoods to party donors, like Noon, would devalue the whole honours system.
 In 2010, Noon was invited to become one of the Labour Party's assistant treasurers, a fund-raising role.
 He told The Guardian: "I have always been a Labour supporter and wanted to ensure that Gordon Brown was given an opportunity to finish off the job that we started under Blair so I accepted [the] invitation".

 Noon was a declared backer of the Britain in Europe group, a pro-European pressure group.
 He was a trustee of the Maimonides Foundation, a charitable organisation promoting dialogue between Jews and Muslims.